 Green Car Reports has published its monthly round-up of best deals on hybrid and electrified vehicles.
-For non-plug-in hybrids, the Ford Fusion Hybrid is the best deal of the month to lease at $179/month with a little over three thousand due at signing, though the model is available for slightly under the leasing standard of 12,000 miles of use per year.
+For the month of May, the best deal on a hybrid vehicle is from Ford.
+The automaker is offering its Fusion Hybrid for $209/month to lease for thirty-six months with a little over $3000 due at signing.

 For the full list of top deals, read more.

 As it expands its hybrid lineup, Ford will launch a hybrid version of its Bronco SUV in 2020.
 Joel Stocksdale at Auto Blog posits that the electrified version of the Bronco will utilize the same hybrid unit that is in the Aviator hybrid, and Ford will likely launch a hybrid Ranger in the near future as well.
 The news of the Bronco hybrid comes soon after the automaker announced it is launching hybrid versions of its Explorer and Escape vehicles.
 Read more.

 In April, 21,255 plug-in hybrid and electric vehicles were sold.
 The top-selling plug-in hybrid for the month was the Toyota Prius Prime, selling 1,399 vehicles.
 Taking second was the Honda Clarity PHEV which sold 981 units for the month.

 Of full electric vehicles, the Tesla Model 3 continued to lead the category, at 10,050 units for the month.
 The Tesla Model X and Model S also sold well, with a little under 1900 units sold combined.
 The Chevrolet Bolt EV and Nissan Leaf each sold over 900 vehicles in the month.